de0G/Card-Creator-Player-Edition/README.md

 # Card-Creator-Player-Edition
-Programme which allows you to easily create and format Cards Against Humanity decks
+Program that allows you to easily create and format Cards Against Humanity decks